-This document expands upon polices in the local plan which form part of the comprehensive approach to the development of Horley.
-There are polices specific to the town centre which are most relevant to this document.
+This document expands upon policies in the local plan which form part of the comprehensive approach to the development of Horley.
+The policy specific to the town centre which this document expands upon is policy Hr25.
+There are policies specific to the town centre which are most relevant to this document.
 This document is consistent with and should be read in conjunction with other relevant policy documents which apply to the area of Horley such as the Horley Design Guide and Infrastructure Provision.
 It is also consistent with a wider policy context and a number of other relevant policies at the national, regional, county and local level.
-This is outlined below, with further detailed discussion of the policies where relevant throughout the SPD.

-5.1 National policy guidance Planning Policy Guidance 6 - Town Centres is relevant to this document.
-The Government's key objective for town centres is to promote and
+- This is outlined below, with further detailed discussion of the policies where relevant throughout the SPD. - 5.1 National policy guidance Planning Policy Guidance 6 Town Centres is relevant to this document.
+The Government's key objective for town centres is to promote and enhance existing centres.

-- enhance existing centre.
 This also involves planning for their growth and development by focusing development on these areas and encouraging a wide range of services in a good environment, accessible for all.
-The relevant Local Plan polices detailed below are consistent with this guidance. - 5.2 The Borough Council must request the opinion in writing of the Regional Planning Body (SEERA), as to the general conformity of this SPD with the Regional Spatial Strategy (the emerging South East Plan).
+The relevant Local Plan policies detailed below are consistent with this guidance. - 5.2 The Borough Council must request the opinion in writing of the Regional Planning Body (SEERA), as to the general conformity of this SPD with the Regional Spatial Strategy (the emerging South East Plan).
 This request will be made when the draft SPD is published for public consultation.
 While a more strategic document, the draft South East Plan (July 2005) seeks to reduce economic and social disparities in the region, with a prime focus for development in urban areas to achieve urban renaissance.
 Policy TC1: Development of Town Centres seeks accessible, attractive and vibrant town centre as these are fundamental to the sustainable development of South East England. - 5.3 Until the South East Plan is adopted, the Surrey Structure Plan 2004 includes the following saved policies which are most relevant to this SPD: - Policy LO2 Managing Urban Areas Seeks a managed approach to development within urban areas, to promote urban renaissance through a comprehensive approach.
-Recognises the importance of urban open land. - Policy LO3 Town Centres Seeks to ensure that town centres continue to be the main focus for the development of employment, retail, leisure and other service facilities. - 5.4 There are a number of saved policies in the Borough Local Plan 2005 which are relevant:
+Recognises the importance of urban open land. - Policy LO3 Town Centres Seeks to ensure that town centres continue to be the main focus for the development of employment, retail, leisure and other service facilities.
+It encourages mixed use development particularly at higher densities in town centre locations. - 5.4 There are a number of saved policies in the Borough Local Plan 2005 which are relevant: